How to Register for Charitable Solicitation

 Step-by-Step: How to Register Your Charity in Colorado

-Registering for charitable solicitation in Colorado is an online process through the Secretary of State’s website.
-Registration must be completed before fundraising activities commence to ensure compliance.
+Registering for charitable solicitation in Colorado is an online process through the Secretary of State’s system (see the Colorado charity registration instructions).
+The registration must be completed prior to any fundraising activities to ensure good standing with state regulations.
+Let’s walk through each step of the process.

 Create an online account with the Secretary of State

-To begin, create an account with the Colorado Secretary of State.
-This account controls who can access and modify your records.
+First, you must establish an account with the Colorado Secretary of State (303-894-2200, sos.state.co.us) before you can register your organization.
+This account links all your organization’s filings together and controls who can access and modify your records (see the Colorado account setup instructions).

 Provide required information